getify/foi-lang/formalization-work/Foi-Specification.md

 it%;    // Left{"Iterator Exhausted"}     -- sticky
 ```

 Binary `it% v` steps the iterator delivering `v` as the value to resolve a waiting `<::` perform site inside the iterator's execution.
-This form is defined only on generator-produced Iters (§6.6.4); applying binary `%` to a Tuple, Range, or Iter-identity Iter is ill-formed:
+This form is defined only on generator-produced Iters (§6.6.4); applying binary `%` to a Tuple-source or Iter-identity Iter is ill-formed:

 ```java
 def it: Iter@ < 1, 2, 3 >;